December 1, 2024

 Market Dominance

-Tether’s dominant position in the stablecoin market has raised concerns about systemic risk within the cryptocurrency ecosystem.
+Tether’s dominant position in the stablecoin market has raised concerns about systemic risk within the ecosystem.
 For instance, JPMorgan has expressed worries that Tether’s growing dominance could lead to market instability if Tether were to face issues.

 Involvement in Illicit Activities